On the $p$-essential normality of principal submodules of the Bergman module on strongly pseudoconvex domains: Introduction

-A well known example of essentially normal Hilbert module is the Bergman module on bounded strongly pseudoconvex domains with smooth boundary in $\cn$.
-In fact it is $p$-essentially normal for all $p>n$ \cite{index}.
-We denote the module actions by $M_p$ since they are just multiplications by the polynomials $p$.
-As a convention we also use $R_p$ to denote module actions on submodules and $S_p$ for quotient modules.
-For the index functions $z_i$ we simply write $M_i$, $R_i$ and $S_i$ for convenience.
+A well known example of essentially normal Hilbert module is the Bergman module $L_a^2(\Omega)$ on a bounded strongly pseudoconvex domain $\Omega$ in $\cn$ with smooth boundary.
+In fact it is $p$-essentially normal for all $p>n$.
+The module action on $L_a^2(\Omega)$ is given by pointwise multiplications